reigenatk/go-torrent/README.md

 ### Code Layout
 - `client` creates all the connections and sends all the requests (TCP and HTTP).
 Uses the "net" and "io" libraries
 - `p2p` and `torrentfile` are the guts of the application that synchronizes all the pieces being downloaded, starts goroutines, etc.

+In terms of abstraction- `main` calls `DownloadToFile` (torrentfile.go) which calls `Download` (p2p.go) which starts a bunch of goroutines (one for each peer) of type `startPeer` (p2p.go), which calls `tryDownloadPiece` (p2p.go) which calls `SendRequest` (client.go) repeatedly.
+That's the method stack trace.
+Pretty layered but it was relatively important that we kept things well separated so it doesn't get confusing.